jcbhmr/portablegit.js/README.md

 //=> 'C:\\myproject\\node_modules\\portablegit\\out\\portablegit\\usr\\bin\\cut'
 ```

 This can be useful if you need to resolve the path to a specific binary (`cat.exe`, `cut.exe`, etc.) that isn't exposed by default.
-Note that you don't need to use the `.exe` suffix since Windows will helpfully add `.exe` when attempting to run the file.
+Note that you don't need to use the `.exe` suffix since Windows will helpfully add `.exe` suffix when attempting to run the file.

 ## Development